Kelly withdraws Court of Appeals nominee after partisan, profane Tweets surface

-Gov. Laura Kelly withdrew her nomination for the state Court of Appeals Tuesday morning after tweets surfaced that showed Judge Jeffry L. Jack voicing his disdain for conservative leaders and members of the Republican Party.
+Gov. Laura Kelly withdrew her nominee for the state Court of Appeals Tuesday morning after tweets surfaced that showed Judge Jeffry L. Jack voicing his disdain for conservative leaders and Republican lawmakers in sometimes coarse, profane language.

 “I’m surprised and disappointed that a sitting judge would engage in this type of rhetoric,” Kelly, a Democrat, said in a statement.
 “It’s unacceptable for a sitting judge, who must be seen as unbiased and impartial, to post personal political views on social media.”

-But on Monday, Jack’s nomination hit a snag when Senate President Susan Wagle announced she would oppose the judge in light of controversial tweets found on his Twitter account.
+But on Monday, Jack’s nomination hit a snag when Senate President Susan Wagle announced she would oppose the judge in light of controversial posts on his Twitter account.

 Jack had a habit of telling lawmakers just what he thought of their policies.
 In a May 2017 tweet to then-Congressman Kevin Yoder, Jack criticized the Republican lawmaker for his vote on repealing the Affordable Care Act.
 “My child has pre-existing condition, diabetes.
 Couldn’t be denied affordable coverage under ACA.
 F--k you for your vote,” the tweet said.